10 Questions to Ask Before You Rent a Storage Unit

 Question 08What’s a reasonable admin setup fee?

-A one-time fee of $25–$50 is normal.
+A one-time fee of $25-$50 is normal.
 More than $75 is high.
-Some facilities waive this with a promotional offer.
-Ask if it’s negotiable, especially if you’re renting for a longer period.
+Some facilities waive this with a promotional offer, so ask if it is negotiable, especially if you’re renting for a longer period.

 Question 09Can I share a storage unit with someone else?